mighty-gerbils/gerbil-persist/persist.md

 [Acton](https://www.acton-lang.org/),
-a “fault tolerant distributed programming platform for building mission critical systems” based on a high-level language.
+a “fault tolerant distributed programming platform for building mission critical systems” based on a high-level language (active in 2024).

 [Golem](https://Golem.cloud),
-a WASM-based execution platform to run highly reliable services with Orthogonal Persistence (which they call “Durable Execution”).
+a WASM-based execution platform to run highly reliable services with Orthogonal Persistence, which they call “Durable Execution” to insist it covers processes, not just data (active in 2024).
+Or in the same vein, [Temporal.io](https://temporal.io/).

 The Workshop on Persistent Object Systems,
 The Workshop on Database Programming Languages,